rosin-project/rclcpp_fuzz/README.md

 ## Known problems

-Coverage files are created by the user root in the container.
+- Coverage files are created by the user root in the container.
 They are not readable for your usual user on the host system.
-Use `sudo chown -Rv yruser:yruser .` to regain access.
+Use `sudo chown -Rv youruser:youruser .` to regain access.

+- `Afl-plot` (the very last step of `fuzz.sh`) fails if `afl-fuzz` has not produced any results.
+This happens if `DURATION` in `fuzz.sh` is set too short.